janotherson/shaker/doc/source/tools.rst

 shaker-image-builder
 --------------------

-Builds master image in OpenStack cloud.
+Builds base image in OpenStack cloud.
 The image is based on Ubuntu cloud image distro and configured to run ``shaker-agent``.

 .. literalinclude:: tools/shaker-image-builder.txt